LITTLE ROCK, Ark — Update: 'Save 10' campaign kicks off Thursday, October 10th at 6 p.m. at Club 27. Join the challenge by clicking here.

-It’s mistake a lot of women don't realize it until it's too late.
-However a group of women in Arkansas is looking to change that.
+It’s a mistake a lot of women don't realize it until it's too late.
+However, a group of women in Arkansas is looking to change that.

 Anna Beth Gorman, 37, is a busy mom of two and the Executive Director of the Women’s Foundation of Arkansas.
 She balances her personal life with her work life while looking toward the future for her and her family.